 I keep raising points that show children can be incorporated into postnuptial agreements, but I do not think children should be a part of yours.
 Life comes at your fast, marriages begin and marriages end.
 Your frame of mind and the circumstances of your life change.
 With that in mind, the purpose of a postnuptial agreement is to not allow those changes to impact the way you want your assets and debts to be handled in a future divorce.

-While this is ok for property and debts it is not ok for children.
-While ok right now, your child could develop a sickness or impairment that requires around-the-clock care.
-While I pray that this will never happen to your family- it could.
+While it is acceptable for property and debts, it is not acceptable for children.
+Although it may be acceptable at present, your child may develop an illness or disability necessitating constant care.
+While I hope this never happens to your family, it remains a possibility.
 Limiting the amount of care that you or your spouse would be obligated to pay towards raising a disabled child is unconscionable.
 It’s not what you would want or what your spouse would want.
 Arguing that the likelihood of something like this happening is so low is not a good response, either.

 Final thoughts on post nuptial agreements